Kapendev/parin/README.md

     dub add popka raylib-d && dub run raylib-d:install
     ```

+    Popka doesn't require raylib-d, but we include it as a dependency for its convenient raylib download script.

 2. **Compile example**

     Once the installation is complete, you should be able to compile the provided hello-world example by running: